© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hareshaw Ironworks is a scheduled monument protected by Historic England under reference 1006424.
 View the official record →

-Hareshaw Ironworks is a scheduled ancient monument located in Northumberland comprising the remains of an iron smelting and forging complex.
+Hareshaw Ironworks is a scheduled ancient monument located in Northumberland that represents the region's industrial heritage from the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006424.

 Hareshaw Ironworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006424.